webdevholland/100-days-of-code/log.md

 **Links:**
 * Udemy course:  [Learn JavaScript: Full-Stack from Scratch](http://bit.ly/SchiffJSUdemy)
 * CodePen #11:  [Scope & Context pt 2 - day 2](https://codepen.io/webdevholland/pen/KKPBZJohttps://codepen.io/webdevholland/pen/KKPBZJo) - To see in action, follow instructions commented out with forward slashes '//' in JS editor of Pen.
-* CodePen #12:  [Misc Info pt 1](https://codepen.io/collection/DgGLpJ/) - To be created.
-To see in action, follow instructions commented out with forward slashes '//' in JS editor of Pen.
 * Blog article:  [10 Things You Should Have Learned With Your Software Engineering Degree—or at Coding Boot Camp—but Probably Didn’t](https://blog.newrelic.com/culture/10-secrets-learned-software-engineering-degree-probably-didnt/)

 ### Days 7 & 8: September 8, 2019*

 ***Background**:  Meant to do Day 7 last night, but didn't which was why it got combined with Day 8 today.
-Spent ~2 hours on coding instead of just 1.
+Spent ~2 hours learning to code as well as documenting instead of just 1.

-***I know I'm not following the rules of this challenge to a T.  I don't want to get bogged down by rules so I'm modifying them a bit to better suit my lifestyle.
+***I know I haven't been following the rules of this challenge to a T.  I don't want to get bogged down by rules so I'm modifying them a bit to better suit my lifestyle.
 I think it's more important that I consistently learn & build every day regardless of what day or time it is.
-I'll explain this later in the README.md as well as in the Rules and FAQ sections of this repo.***
+I'll talk about this later in the README.md as well as in the Rules and FAQ sections of this repo.***

 **Today's Summary Progress**:  Watched "Scope & Context (Part 2)" video in Brad Schiff's JavaScript course (see Links for the day).
 Context covered in Part 2 video (scope was in Part 1 video).
 Created CodePen #10 (see Links for the day).
 Tomorrow, will continue working on this Pen or create another Pen to further demonstrate concept of context.
 Also watched next video "Miscellaneous Info (Part 1)" after "Scope & Context (Part 2)" video but today's log entry only about context.